Listen in for how Nike Running Global Head Coach, Chris Bennett, changed the way we think about running.

 Until recently, the association of chronic insomnia with significant medical illness was not fully established, especially given that the diagnosis of insomnia has long been based on subjective complaints.
 However, insomnia associated with short sleep is also associated with worse neurocognitive function.
 Take, for instance, when the time changes to “spring forward” into summer.
 After that one lost hour of sleep, Google searches reflect less moral awareness.
 (Beware, bankers!)

 It is always worth remembering that other medical problems can precipitate insomnia.
 These include snoring and sleep apnoea.
-Snoring is extremely common due to the anatomy of the throat airway, and may develop in half of men in middle age.
-This is commonly associated with interruptions to breathing, so-called sleep apnoea, which may affect half of all snorers, (about 1 in 4 middle aged men).
-These breathing interruptions develop first in dreaming sleep when the body is physically paralysed (to prevent us from acting out our dreams).
+Snoring is extremely common due to the anatomy of the throat airway and may develop in half of middle-aged men.
+This is commonly associated with interruptions to breathing, so-called sleep apnoea, which may affect half of all snorers, (about 1 in 4 middle-aged men).
+These breathing interruptions develop first in dreaming sleep when the body is physical paralyzed (to prevent us from acting out our dreams).
 This paralysis affects the throat muscles, as well, and the tendency for the throat muscles to collapse is much more likely in dreaming sleep.
 Some people wake and perceive this as insomnia.
-There may also be limb movements during sleep, which can lead to the waking complaint of leg discomfort, or Restless Legs Syndrome.
+There may also be limb movements during sleep, which can lead to the waking complaint of leg discomfort or Restless Legs Syndrome.
 Other medical problems, like asthma and acid reflux, may also be related.

 Sleep is so very important for our health that attention should be paid to factors that might influence it.
 This is the notion of sleep hygiene.
 For example, sleep is associated with a fall in body temperature (a full degree centigrade), and the hotter the body is during the day, the more likely it is to fall to sleep and stay asleep.
 Although a warm bath an hour before bedtime is helpful, the best way to raise body temperature is through well-timed exercise.
 Twenty minutes of running or cycling will sufficiently raise the body temperature to prep it for bedtime.
 However, timing is everything; morning exercise will not help, and evening exercise will contribute to disturbed sleep because of an increase in adrenaline.
 Exercise is found to be best between 4-7pm, which may not be ideal for the working individual, but nevertheless, this is when it is most productive.

 Another physical issue is caffeine.
 Although many of us can have caffeinated drinks without being affected, in the hyper-aroused physiology of the insomniac, caffeine becomes a potent stimulant.
-Caffeine has quite a long half-life – more than 5 hours.
-If you have a strongly caffeinated (100mg of caffeine) coffee, tea or soft drink at 10am, there will still be 25mg present at 8pm, and 12.5mg at bedtime!
+Caffeine has quite a long half-life—more than five hours.
+If you have a strongly caffeinated (100mg of caffeine) coffee, tea or soft drink at 10am, there will still be 25 mg present at 8 p.m, and 12.5 mg at bedtime!
 So how can we use caffeine as a daytime stimulant without it affecting our sleep?
 One strategy is consuming 20mg/hr, or one cup of weak coffee every two hours.